Nyumppu/Nyumppu/README.md

 - 👋 Hi, I’m @Nyumppu
 - 👀 I’m interested in all sorts of languages, both human and computer ones.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C

 <!---
 Nyumppu/Nyumppu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.